Version 3: 11 August 2020 (PDF version)

 - Linked to this, the views of the child, parent and carers about contact will be crucial.
 It may be that there is a level of agreement about what is best, but even where that is the case, the local authority must be reassured that what is proposed is safe and lawful.
 Every child must have an opportunity to express their thoughts and feelings about these issues in a supportive and open way.
 For some children, only face-to-face contact will meet their needs; for others, such an arrangement will feel risky and destabilising.

 - It is important to recognise that in some cases, the child, carer or parent, or members of their households will be particularly vulnerable in relation to Covid-19 as the result of age or existing health conditions.
 There is also evidence that black and minority ethnic individuals are statistically more vulnerable to the virus, although the reasons for this are not entirely clear.
-Where anyone has been advised to shield, it is unlikely that a face-to-face contact meeting will be appropriate.

 - Individual risk assessments should be conducted prior to any face-to-face contact, and if any of the parties has Covid-19 symptoms or is self-isolating, then face-to-face contact will almost certainly not be deemed safe.

 - It will also be relevant to take account of whether the parties have been observing social distancing advice in their day-to-day life.
 This could potentially be a crucial aspect in making a judgement about the likely safety or otherwise of a face-to-face contact meeting.